 Of the 500 applicants, 180 were chosen to receive NA’AMAT scholarships, after a thorough review of criteria and applications.
 Approximately 80 percent of the recipients are inder the age of 35.
 The recipients included an increased number of women studying technological and scientific subjects, including engineering, computer science and medicine.
 In addition, four research grants for doctoral studies were awarded in the area of status of women and gender studies.

 In was an exciting, emotional day and a real pleasure for me to be there to bring greetings on behalf of all our NA’AMAT USA members – a memory to treasure!

 Another special event was our visit to the new day care center on Dizengoff Street in north Tel Aviv.
 NA’AMAT Israel representatives and city officials joined us for a tour of the state-of-the-art center.
 The staff is doing an excellent job of ensuring that every child receives loving care and attention, and the comprehensive educational curriculum in carefully planned.

 At the international NA’AMAT meetings, we were presented with an overview of our activities and programs during the past year.
 Reports from the NA’AMAT Israel department heads included information about the programs that they are currently developing.
 One is a course initiated for the 90th anniversary, in conjunction with Tel Aviv University, which deals with Israeli women and life cycles.

-As we conclude our 85th anniversary here in the United States, NA’AMAT USA is increasing our Life Membership numbers through our special $185 Life Membership campaign (now over); and the response from current Life Members to reaffirm their commitment with and $85 gift has been very positive.
+As we approach our 89th anniversary here in the United States, NA’AMAT USA is increasing our Life Membership numbers through our special $185 Life Membership campaign (now over); and the response from current Life Members to reaffirm their commitment with and $85 gift has been very positive.